Frequently Asked Questions

 Newsletter sign-up is in the footer of our website.
 The newsletter is issued monthly, around the 20th day of the month.

 What is the impedance of my loudspeaker?

 The impedance is listed on the back of your Axiom loudspeaker.
-Answers, in Ohms, are as follows:
+Answers, in ohms, are as follows:

 How do I adjust the volume on my subwoofer?

 The volume control allows you to balance the output of your amplified subwoofer to the rest of your system.
-Once you have positioned your subwoofer n your room, use the volume control to set the level of bass desired in relation to the rest of the system.
+Once you have positioned your subwoofer in your room, use the volume control to set the level of bass desired in relation to the rest of the system.
 Once the volume is set, it should not be necessary to adjust it again.
 If it is necessary to turn the volume on your subwoofer above HALF to achieve the desired amount of bass, the amplified subwoofer system could be too small for your system.
 We would strongly recommend the use of the a bigger subwoofer in this case.

 What is the correct wattage for my amplifiers?

 Amplifier wattage is a factor of room size, listening preference, and speaker efficiency.
 As a basic rule, as speakers get larger they also get more efficient.
 This being said, the efficiency of all Axiom loudspeakers is designed to be as high as possible while not in any way compromising performance.
 The formula below will give you a good general rule for power selection.
 Starting with 30 watts as the base size, add 10 watts for every 100 square feet of room.
 Add up to 30 percent to this for small or inefficient loudspeakers.
 Double this number if you like action films or high dynamic music.